ClusterHQ/jenkins-build-scrounging/README.md

 --------

 First you have to download the data.
 This will pull down all data for the last 100 builds of master.

-You will need the jenkins cookie for it to be able to download the data.
-Open your browser and log in to http://ci-live.clusterhq.com:8080/.
-Then browse your cookies and find your JSESSIONID cookie for that site.
-Copy the value and use it to run the script:
+You need to specify your user and password (or API token) in environment variables.

-   JENKINS_AUTH_COOKIE=YOURCOOKIEHERE python download_data.py
+   JENKINS_USER=admin JENKINS_PASSWORD=YOURPASSWORD python download_data.py

-(This uses JSESSIONID.f304e28f, I don't know if that is the same for everyone.
-If not then hack jenkins/_jenkins.py and change the name, and let me know so I can parameterise it.)

 This will think for a while and suck down all the data needed to analyse the failures.